Azure-Samples/copilot-sap-sales-order-verification/README.md

 This repository contains Power Automate flows and a detailed PDF with steps on how to build out this scenario using these flows in Copilot Studio.

 ## Getting Started

-Follow the detailed steps provided in the PDF to set up the scenario in Copilot Studio and customize it according to your business needs.
-The PDF is named "Steps to recreate the scenario.pdf" for scenario 1 on this repo, make sure to download to PDF to access the links.
+Follow the detailed steps and material provided in the SAPRFCConnector folder to set up the scenario in Copilot Studio and customize it according to your business needs.
+The PDF with the instructions is named "Steps to recreate the scenario.pdf" for scenario 1 on this repo, make sure to download to PDF to access the links.
-For scenario 2, the instructions are in the PDF "Steps to recrate scenario -2 . pdf" and the flows and JSONs (for the adaptive card) have a commit description of "Scenario 2 flows".
+For scenario 2, the instructions are in the SAPRFCConnector folder in the PDF "Steps to recrate scenario -2 . pdf" and the flows and JSONs (for the adaptive card) have a commit description of "Scenario 2 flows".

-The steps to recreate the entire scenario using the SAP OData connector are in the PDF named "Steps to recreate the Scenario - OData"
+The steps and material to recreate the entire scenario using the SAP OData connector are in the SAPODataConnector folder in the PDF named "Steps to recreate the Scenario - OData"

 ## Steps to import the Power Automate Flow in your own environment
 1) Go to my flows in Power Automate and Click on import, under import click on "Import Package".